Create a

 Bringing it together: rotating HR employees across a lattice

-Developing HR skills while simultaneously building a deep understanding of business operations can be tricky, given employment relationships' temperamental and often fleeting nature.
+Developing HR skills while simultaneously building a deep understanding of business operations can be tricky, given the often-temperamental and fleeting nature of employment relationships.
 People are changing jobs at an unprecedented rate, and companies are laying people off due to restructuring, redefining their missions, entering new markets, and leaving others.
-This amount of instability in both commercial and labor markets is creating havoc for talent planners and, as a result, making it challenging to create a solid plan of action.
+This level of instability in both the commercial and labor markets is creating havoc for talent planners and making it challenging to develop a solid plan of action.

 However, HR has certain advantages in supporting a move away from HR career paths towards a lattice career development ecosystem.
-It tends to be a smaller organization relative to others in a typical organization, enabling it to know and assess its workers more frequently.
+It tends to be a smaller organization relative to others, enabling it to know and assess its workers more frequently.
 It has (primarily) only one job family with many common attributes, requirements, and overlapping skill bases.
 It has the expertise (or ready access) to objectively assess employee skills and skill levels for overlaps, gaps, and potential.
-It also has close relationships with (and knowledge of the requirements for roles in) all functions and departments across the organization it supports, providing insights into opportunities for training and talent transfers.
+It also has close relationships with (and knowledge of the requirements for) all functions and departments across the organization it supports, providing insights into opportunities for training and talent transfers.

 Many opportunities exist to provide those skills to worthy through job rotations, but also through on-the-job development activities such as special project assignments (particularly those solving business or operational issues with line employees), projects related to current role (an HRBP developing an incentive pay plan with the compensation COE), mentoring and shadowing (spending one morning per week with the employee services team in HRSS), or extended education, training, or certification programs (classes for Lean or Six Sigma, financial management, global cultures).